D'eux: Commercial performance

-D'eux became the best-selling French-language album in history, with sales of more than twelve million copies worldwide.
-In France, D'eux debuted at number one and stayed at the top of the chart for a record-breaking forty-four weeks.
-When Dion's next album, Falling into You, was released in March 1996, it debuted at number two, the top position still being occupied by D'eux.
-According to Billboard, D'eux has sold 2.3 million copies in France between April and December 1995.
-The album topped the 1995 Year-end Chart in France and on the 1996 Year-end Chart it was number four.
-In August 1995, D'eux was certified Diamond in France.
-Eventually, it has sold 4.5 million copies there and became the best-selling album of all time in France.
+D'eux became a major commercial success, ultimately becoming the best‑selling French‑language album in history, with worldwide sales estimated at over 12 million copies.

+In France, D'eux debuted at number one and remained at the top of the chart for a record‑breaking 44 weeks, the longest run for any album in the country's chart history.
+When Dion released Falling into You in March 1996, it entered at number two, directly behind D'eux, which continued its extended stay at number one.
+According to Billboard, the album sold 2.3 million copies in France between April and December 1995.
+It topped the French year‑end chart for 1995 and placed fourth in 1996.
+D'eux was certified diamond in August 1995 and has sold 4.5 million copies in France, making it the highest‑selling album in the country's history.

-In Wallonia, D'eux spent thirty-seven weeks at the top of the chart, a record that still stands, and became the best-selling album of 1995.
-It also topped the chart in Belgium Flanders for four weeks.
-In 1997, D'eux was certified six-times platinum in Belgium and is one of the best-selling albums of all time in this country.
-In Switzerland, D'eux topped the chart for five weeks and became the second best-selling album of the year 1995 and the best-selling album in 1996.
-In 1998, D'eux was certified four-times platinum in Switzerland and is one of the best-selling albums of all-time there.
-It also topped the chart in the Netherlands for two weeks and was certified platinum.
-In Quebec, the album topped the chart for thirty-four weeks.
-On the Canadian Albums Chart, D'eux peaked at number twenty-nine and was certified seven-times platinum in 1997 for sales of 700,000 copies.
+In Belgium, D'eux spent 37 weeks at number one in Wallonia, a record that still stands, and finished as the best‑selling album of 1995.
+It also reached number one in Flanders for four weeks.
+In 1997, it was certified six times platinum and remains among the most commercially successful albums in Belgian chart history.

+In Switzerland, the album spent five weeks at number one and ended 1995 as the second best‑selling album of the year, later becoming the top‑selling album of 1996.
+It was certified four times platinum in 1998 and continues to rank among the country's best‑selling albums.
+D'eux also reached number one in the Netherlands for two weeks and was certified platinum.

+In Quebec, the album spent 34 weeks at number one, becoming one of the province's most commercially successful releases.
+On the Canadian Albums Chart, it peaked at number 29 and was certified seven times platinum in 1997 for sales of 700,000 copies.

-Although a French-language album, D'eux charted and was certified in many non-French speaking countries.
-In the United Kingdom, it peaked at number seven, setting a record for a French release.
-It was certified gold there and has sold 250,000 copies.
-Dion became the first and only artist who achieved UK gold certification with a French-language recording.
-Later, she repeated this success with S'il suffisait d'aimer.
-Even in the United States, where it was released as The French Album, the album has sold 300,000 copies.
-D'eux also reached the top ten in Portugal, Denmark and Sweden.
-It was also certified platinum in Poland and gold in New Zealand.
-On the European Top 100 Albums, D'eux reached number three and eventually it was certified eight-times platinum by the IFPI for sales of eight million copies in Europe.
+Although recorded entirely in French, D'eux also saw notable results in non‑Francophone markets.
+In the United Kingdom, it peaked at number seven, the highest position ever achieved by a French‑language album, and was certified gold for 250,000 copies sold.
+Dion became the first, and remains the only, artist to receive UK gold certification for a French‑language recording.
+She later achieved the same with S'il suffisait d'aimer.

+In the United States, released as The French Album, D'eux sold 300,000 copies.
+It also reached the top 10 in Portugal, Denmark, and Sweden, and earned platinum certification in Poland and gold in New Zealand.

+On the European Top 100 Albums, D'eux peaked at number three and was later certified eight times platinum by the IFPI for sales of eight million copies across Europe.